What is a HGX server?

 The modular design and compatibility with different GPUs make HGX servers versatile, capable of supporting a variety of workloads ranging from deep learning and AI training to scientific simulations and data analytics.

-HGX server, based on SXM5 platform
+HGX server, based on SXM platform

-PCIe vs. SXM5
+PCIe vs. SXM

-NVIDIA H100/H200 GPUs come in two form factors: PCIe and SXM5.
+NVIDIA H200/B200/B300 GPUs come in two form factors: PCIe and SXM.